Integrable equations with Ermakov-Pinney nonlinearities and Chiellini damping: CD-SEP equations with Reid's higher-order nonlinearities

-Plots of the $u$ solutions for different values of $m$ and all the other parameters set to the value of unity are given in Figs.~(\ref{fig-e1})-(\ref{fig-e5}).
-Solutions $u_-$ are real, while $u_+$ are periodically pure real and pure imaginary.
-As for the solution $u_0$ displayed for the case $m=2$ in Fig.~(\ref{fig-e0}), it is pure imaginary on a symmetric interval around the origin and real in the rest.
-Notice also the diminishing of the amplitudes with increased order of the negative-power nonlinearity.
-But the most interesting feature of the `dissipative' solutions is that they may have larger amplitudes than the nondissipative ones on some time intervals.
+We plot in Figs.~\ref{fig-e2}-\ref{fig-e4} the oscillating solutions ${\rm w}_{+}$ and $v_+$ for $m=2,3$, and $4$ as given in (\ref{r16}), (\ref{r14}), and (\ref{r10}), respectively.
+The interesting feature is that they are periodically pure real and pure imaginary.
+We notice also a diminishing of the amplitudes with increased order of the negative-power nonlinearity.
+But the most interesting feature of the dissipative solutions is that they may have larger amplitudes than the non-dissipative ones on some time intervals.
 This reveals the presence of gain effects.
-Indeed, from the plots of the function $g(\zeta)$ in Figs.~(\ref{fig-e6})-(\ref{fig-e8}), one can infer that this function is not always dissipative but it also has gain intervals.
+Indeed, from the plots of the functions $g({\rm w})$ in Fig.~\ref{Set10}, one can infer that this function is not always dissipative, but it also has gain intervals.